ElCaptaine/dev_helper/README.md

 ## Testing locally

-If you want to test locally, please make sure that Docker is installed, and ensure that the .db.conf file has an entry liketest_pj_helper_database.
+If you want to test locally, please make sure that Docker is installed, and ensure that the .db.conf file has an entry like test_helper_database.

 Also, make sure that the PostgreSQL container is set up and running.
 For example: